 Catchpit leads not more than 300 mm diameter and not more than 20 m in length may be saddled on to pipes 600 mm diameter and larger, without manholes.

 Technology regarding pre-treatment devices within catchpits is continuously evolving.
-Where devices are required, consultation with Council is required to ensure the proposed device meets with Council’s operations and maintenance requirements.
-Any alternative designs of stormwater catchpits must be capable of capturing and retaining the majority of gross pollutants and floatable contaminants such as oil and grease.F
+Where devices are required, consultation with Council is required to ensure the proposed device meets with Council’s operations and maintenance requirements and will manage existing or future tree leaf and other vegetation likely to accumulate and may wash onto the carriageway Any alternative designs of stormwater catchpits must be capable of capturing and retaining the majority of gross pollutants and floatable contaminants such as oil and grease.

+Cycle friendly grates must be used

 The following drawings provide details for the construction of catchpits.